logyQT/CARDEXDEMO/README.md

 ### 2.0.5

 - Added the **Aurora Outrider** trophy.
-- Removed the Random Trophy Button.
+- Removed the Random Trophy button, which was originally intended for debugging.